 School Crossing Patrols

-School Crossing Patrols help children and other pedestrians cross the road safely while they are walking to and from school at a designated point/s and between specified times.
+School Crossing Patrols help children and adults cross the road safely while they are walking to and from school at a designated point/s and between specified times.
 They are at locations where it may be difficult to cross the road.

 - Patrols work approx. 5-6 hours per week during the school term, 30 mins in the morning and 30 mins in the afternoon.